Common Milkweed

 Fruit/Seeds: Small disc-shaped black seeds carried by the wind on silky parasols.

-Habitat: Dry open fields.
+Habitat: Fields and Open Areas; Dry open fields.

 Edible: The flower heads can be fried in batter and eaten.